 Below you can check out a recommended Garden Route self-drive itinerary for 5 days, including all the highlights and can’t miss attractions.
 Cape Town is the endpoint for this tour.

 Travel through the Tsitsikamma Forest and along the coast to the seaside town of Knysna.
 There are plenty of viewpoints and scenic stops to make along the way.
 Keurboomstrand, a small holiday town with a chilled-out vibe, is perfect for leisurely strolls on the long beach that stretches all the way to Plettenberg Bay.
 This bay is also worth a stop for the lively beach atmosphere, water sport activities, nature reserves, and hiking trails.

 Carry on another 30 kilometers and stay the night in Knysna.

 Day 2: Knysna to Oudtshoorn

 A boat cruise on the Knysna Lagoon is recommended.
 Highlights include views of the sandstone “Heads” that guard the lagoon’s entrance and the pristine beaches and forests that lay just beyond.
-Visit the Featherbed Nature Reserve, offering nature walks along the coast, through the forests and fynbos (shrubs and vegetation native to South Africa), with exploration of ancient sea caves.
+Visit the Featherbed Nature Reserve, offering nature walks along the coast, through the forests and fynbos (shrubs and vegetation native to South Africa), with an exploration of ancient sea caves.
 There’s also the option of hiking to view the “Heads” up close and personal, which will elongate the itinerary.